Sydney Park Wetlands Alexandria

 Take the steep steps of Bungaree’s walkway from Chowder Bay to Georges Head for breathtaking views (literally)

-The parklands area offer three beaches, two of which Cobblers Beach and Obelisk Beach are clothing optional, Chinaman’s Beach at Chowder Bay is the best family-friendly option.
+The parklands area offer three beaches, two of which Cobblers Beach and Obelisk Beach are clothing optional, Chowder Bay Beach is the best family-friendly option.

 There is also an artists’ colony, six fabulous large scale sculptures, and a marine centre where you can learn more about Sydney Harbour.
 There is also a weekly market on Wednesdays.
 Check the latest events at Headlands Park here.